 where $*$ refers to pixel-wise multiplication.
 The final predictions are made by the queries $X^{(L)}$.
 Our pixel decoder, mask prediction and classification follow the design of Mask2Former~\cite{cheng2021mask2former}, which handles panoptic, instance, and semantic segmentation in a unified manner.
 The key differences lie in 1) the transformer decoder design, and 2) the training strategy, which we detail subsequently.

-\boldparagraph{Transformer Decoder} Our transformer decoder uses text embeddings as input queries, unlike most open-vocabulary segmentation models that employ text embeddings solely for mask classification as weights of the Linear layer in~\cref{eq:mask_pred}.
+\boldparagraph{Transformer Decoder} Our transformer decoder uses text embeddings as input queries, unlike most open-vocabulary segmentation models that employ text embeddings solely as weights of the Linear layer in~\cref{eq:mask_pred} for classification.
 This key change fosters an earlier integration of text and visual features at varying scales, essential for leveraging text information in segmentation tasks.
-As shown in~\cref{fig:renaming-process}, the text embedding of each candidate name from the segment's class ``bicycle'' feeds into the transformer decoder, generating corresponding mask and class predictions for each candidate name.
+As shown in~\cref{fig:renaming-process}, the text embedding of each candidate name from the segment's class ``bicycle'' feeds into the transformer decoder, generating their corresponding mask and class predictions.

 Next, within each block of the transformer decoder, the masked cross-attention (CA) layer adopts ground-truth masks as the attention biases, and the self-attention (SA) layer~\cite{vaswani2017attention} and feed-forward network (FFN) are the same as in Mask2Former.
 The queries interact with the visual features at the masked CA layers, which attend within the region defined by the ground-truth mask, i.e., the attention bias.
 In the example of~\cref{fig:renaming-process}, the visual features corresponding to the segment ``bicycle'' can therefore contribute more effectively to refining the query.
 To encourage the model to rely more on the textual information in prediction, we further randomly replace the ground-truth masks with predicted masks from the preceding block.
 Importantly, while ground-truth mask based attention biases augment the V-L interaction by focusing on the precise segment regions, they do not reduce the task to a straightforward use of ground-truth mask inputs for mask prediction, as the output queries remain a set of vectors.
 The final mask prediction $\hat{M}^{(L)}$ is based on the correlation of these output queries $X^{(L)}$ with the feature map $F_\text{pix}$ generated by the pixel decoder as in~\cref{eq:mask_pred}.